jim-collier/x9git/project/backlog.md

 		- Fixed in the docs: the three arguments - it shows its work, it keeps no state of its own, it is one file - are their own short list in "What it is", where nothing else competes with them.
 The offline behavior, the publish list and `account apply` each became a point of their own instead of a clause.
 The tagline names the show-and-ask promise.
 		- Left to do by hand: the repo blurb, homepage and topics are GitHub settings rather than files here, and changing them edits the public repo page. `gh repo edit --description ... --homepage ... --add-topic go --remove-topic bash` is the one command.

-	- ✅ Directive review 20260819 item 38: design.md has no goals and non-goals section, and no header.
+	- ✅ Code Review 20260819a item 38: design.md has no goals and non-goals section, and no header.
 		- The non-goals are the most interesting thing about the project and they are scattered across three sections and another document.
 		- Everything else about the file is right.
 It is a decision log with rejection rationale recorded inline, which is the correct form here - do not restructure it.
 		- Fixed: a "Goals and non-goals" section, with the seven non-goals gathered from the three places they were scattered across, plus a short note on what kind of document this is.
 Nothing else was restructured - it is a decision log and that is the right form for it.

-	- ✅ Directive review 20260819 item 39: twenty-five finished items are still sitting in the open sections.
+	- ✅ Code Review 20260819a item 39: twenty-five finished items are still sitting in the open sections.
 		- The Bugs section reads as fourteen open bugs, all of which are done.
 		- The review items also want their outcome bullet labeled, so the finding and the fix can be told apart at a glance.
 		- Fixed: 25 finished items moved into the matching Done subsections, and Bugs now says "None open" rather than reading as fourteen open bugs.
 Every review item's outcome bullet is labeled - "Fixed:", "Done:", "Decided:" - so the finding and what happened to it can be told apart at a glance.

-	- ✅ Directive review 20260819 item 40: about twenty British spellings across the docs, scripts and code comments.
+	- ✅ Code Review 20260819a item 40: about twenty British spellings across the docs, scripts and code comments.
 		- Not in the code of conduct or contributing - those reproduce upstream text and should stay as published.
 		- Fixed: 23 of them across the docs, the pipeline scripts and the demo notes. `code_of_conduct.md` and contributing.md's DCO notice are untouched - both reproduce published text.
 Two of the 23 are in the shared `cicd/utility/include/` files, so a future re-sync from their source could bring them back.

-	- ✅ Directive review 20260819 item 41: five paragraphs run long enough to be hard to scan.
+	- ✅ Code Review 20260819a item 41: five paragraphs run long enough to be hard to scan.
 		- The worst is 620 characters.
 All five are ideas that want to be bullets.
 		- Fixed, all five plus the tagline: each became two or three short paragraphs, or a lead-in and bullets.
 The longest line left in the published docs is the tagline, and that one is an HTML cell rendering as three separate lines.

 	- The pipeline, 17-18 and 26-32 (bar 30), plus 42 and 43.
 Eleven new checks, each verified against the pipeline that preceded them; the suite went 649 -> 666.

-	- ✅ Directive review 20260819 item 17: the lint summary reports warnings on a perfectly clean run.
+	- ✅ Code Review 20260819a item 17: the lint summary reports warnings on a perfectly clean run.
 		- Its filter matches the test harness's own check labels, so a green pipeline reports seven warnings that do not exist.
 		- A warning that fires when nothing is wrong is worse than no warning.
 		- Fixed: the harness lines are excluded by SHAPE (`ok:` / `FAIL:`) rather than by wording, so a check label about warnings stops reading as one.
 A clean log now reports CLEAN, and a real finding still reports.

-	- ✅ Directive review 20260819 item 18: `--quick` still cross-builds three platforms.
+	- ✅ Code Review 20260819a item 18: `--quick` still cross-builds three platforms.
 		- It skips fuzz and the gif, which are not the slow part.
 		- Fixed: `--quick` narrows the dogfood list to the native target.
 The other two cross-builds were the slow part it was meant to be skipping.

-	- ✅ Directive review 20260819 item 26: the published binaries cannot be rebuilt to the same checksum.
+	- ✅ Code Review 20260819a item 26: the published binaries cannot be rebuilt to the same checksum.
 		- Version control stamps go into the binary, and the release builds its assets before it cuts the tag - so the published binaries carry the previous revision and nobody can reproduce the checksums we publish.
 		- Also wants the build id cleared, the native build built the same way as the cross-builds, and the toolchain pinned.
 Once it holds, say so in the README.
 		- Fixed: `-buildvcs=false`, `-buildid=` and `CGO_ENABLED=0` on every build site, from one place in config.bash.
 Verified: two builds from a cold cache are byte-identical, and `go version -m` shows no revision.
 The ordering worry dissolves with the stamps gone - the changelog bump does not touch the source, so a phase-1 asset is the tagged commit's asset.
 The release toolchain is named in config.bash, since go.mod's line is a minimum rather than a pin.

-	- ✅ Directive review 20260819 item 27: no build step limits itself to half the cores.
+	- ✅ Code Review 20260819a item 27: no build step limits itself to half the cores.
 		- The compiler defaults to all of them, in every build and in the eight-target release loop.
 		- Fixed: `BUILD_JOBS` is half the cores rounded up, and `-p` is on all four build calls.

-	- ✅ Directive review 20260819 item 28: nothing in the pipeline looks at the standard library for known problems.
+	- ✅ Code Review 20260819a item 28: nothing in the pipeline looks at the standard library for known problems.
 		- With no third-party dependencies, that is the only library code there is to check.
 		- Fixed: `govulncheck` in stage 3, probe-gated like staticcheck.
 It runs even under `--quick` - it is a lookup, not a workload.

-	- ✅ Directive review 20260819 item 29: no profiling step exists.
+	- ✅ Code Review 20260819a item 29: no profiling step exists.
 		- A flamegraph would be the wrong instrument here - the program spends its life blocked waiting on git, so a sampling profile is a flat wall with no leaders.
 		- What carries signal is counting spawns per command against a fixture repo, and failing on a regression.
 The rotation and the seen-marker patterns already exist and can be reused as they are.
 		- Done as spawn counting, per the recommendation: `cicd/utility/spawn-count.bash` measures eight commands against a restored fixture (origin included), compares with the newest previous run, and fails on a rise beyond a small tolerance.
 GFS-rotated like the lint logs.

-	- ✅ Directive review 20260819 item 31: `-q` reaches the publisher but not the three test harnesses.
+	- ✅ Code Review 20260819a item 31: `-q` reaches the publisher but not the three test harnesses.
 		- None of them accepts an option at all, so a quiet run still prints every one of 617 check lines.
 		- Fixed: all three take `-q`, and the engine hands it on for an unattended run.
 Header, failures and totals stay.

-	- ✅ Directive review 20260819 item 32: `--target=` and `--release=` are not accepted with an equals sign.
+	- ✅ Code Review 20260819a item 32: `--target=` and `--release=` are not accepted with an equals sign.
 		- Fixed: both spellings of every option that takes a value.

-	- ✅ Directive review 20260819 item 42: no script exists to run an older build alongside the current one.
+	- ✅ Code Review 20260819a item 42: no script exists to run an older build alongside the current one.
 		- Worth less here than in the projects it comes from: gitsby exits immediately, so nothing is ever held open.
 The real use is keeping timestamped builds around to bisect a behavior change.
 		- Done: `cicd/utility/keep-build.bash` archives the current binary with a timestamp, lists what is kept, runs one by number, and diffs one against the current build on the same arguments.
 GFS-rotated.

-	- ✅ Directive review 20260819 item 43: the demo script file is stale in two ways beyond the renamed commands.
+	- ✅ Code Review 20260819a item 43: the demo script file is stale in two ways beyond the renamed commands.
 		- It points a future editor at the deleted Windows engine, twice.
 Fix it in the same pass as the regeneration.
 		- Fixed: the notes no longer point at the deleted Windows engine, and the scenario uses the current command names, so the next render publishes those rather than the old ones.
 The regeneration itself is still pending - it needs a full pipeline run.

 	- The installers, 12-15 and 33.
 Ten new checks, each verified against the installers that preceded them.

-	- ✅ Directive review 20260819 item 12: the installers cannot find a release that is only a prerelease.
+	- ✅ Code Review 20260819a item 12: the installers cannot find a release that is only a prerelease.
 		- Both the main route and the fallback ask the same endpoint, and that endpoint skips prereleases.
 So there is no fallback.
 		- The failure message blames rate limiting, which sends anyone debugging it the wrong way.
 		- Latent today, live the first time a version ships as a prerelease.
 		- Fixed: the fallback lists the releases instead, newest first, taking the newest full one and saying so when only a candidate exists.
 The failure message names rate limiting as one possibility among several, and points at `--tag`.

-	- ✅ Directive review 20260819 item 13: `install.ps1` has no `--help`, and the README tells people to use it.
+	- ✅ Code Review 20260819a item 13: `install.ps1` has no `--help`, and the README tells people to use it.
 		- Fixed: `-Help`, plus `--help` recognized before the binder sees it - which is what the README documents and what anyone types.

-	- ✅ Directive review 20260819 item 14: `install.ps1` can report success over a binary that failed to run.
+	- ✅ Code Review 20260819a item 14: `install.ps1` can report success over a binary that failed to run.
 		- The verification step's exit code is never read, and a native command's failure does not stop the script on its own.
 		- Fixed: `$LASTEXITCODE` is read, and a binary that will not run is reported as that rather than as a finished install.

-	- ✅ Directive review 20260819 item 15: both installers write straight to the final path.
+	- ✅ Code Review 20260819a item 15: both installers write straight to the final path.
 		- An interrupt mid-copy leaves a truncated executable in place that passed its checksum under a different name.
 		- Re-installing over a copy that is currently running fails on both platforms.
 		- Staging in the destination directory and renaming over the target fixes both at once.
 		- Fixed: both stage in the destination directory and rename over the target.
 On Windows the incumbent is renamed aside first, since Windows will not overwrite a running executable but will rename one.

-	- ✅ Directive review 20260819 item 33: decide whether `install.ps1` should run on Windows PowerShell 5.1.
+	- ✅ Code Review 20260819a item 33: decide whether `install.ps1` should run on Windows PowerShell 5.1.
 		- It refuses below 7 on purpose, and the reason is sound.
 But 5.1 is what a fresh Windows install actually has, so the documented one-liner fails there.
 		- The syntax is already 5.1-clean.
 Lifting it needs a fallback for three variables that do not exist in 5.1, one parameter spelled differently, plus forcing TLS and basic parsing.
 		- Decided: yes.
 5.1 is the machine most likely to be installing this for the first time.
 The three variables get a fallback, TLS 1.2 is switched on, every request asks for basic parsing, and the byte read is spelled each version's way. `PSUseCompatibleSyntax` against 5.1 now gates in the pipeline.

 	- The defects, 1-20.
 Eighteen new suite checks, each verified against the build that preceded the fix; the suite went 617 -> 636.

-	- ✅ Directive review 20260819 item 1: a second `account apply` deletes the rules and then gives up.
+	- ✅ Code Review 20260819a item 1: a second `account apply` deletes the rules and then gives up.
 		- Two accounts claiming the same folder produce the same rule key twice.
 The first removal takes both, the second finds nothing, and git's "nothing to remove" is read as a failure.
 		- End state is worse than before it ran: no rules at all, and an error.
 		- Nothing warns that two accounts claim one folder in the first place.
 		- Fixed: the key list is deduped, and git's exit 5 ("nothing to remove") is read as the end state it is rather than as a failure. `account list` now names any folder more than one account claims.

-	- ✅ Directive review 20260819 item 2: gitsby and plain git can resolve the same folder to different accounts.
+	- ✅ Code Review 20260819a item 2: gitsby and plain git can resolve the same folder to different accounts.
 		- The two tie-breaks disagree when two accounts declare the same path.
 Gitsby goes by declaration order, git goes by what sorts last.
 		- That disagreement is the exact thing `apply` exists to prevent.
 		- Fixed: the plan is ordered by declaration index, reversed, so the rule gitsby keeps is the last one git sees.
 Checked both ways in the suite.

-	- ✅ Directive review 20260819 item 3: a bare repo, or a `.git` directory, passes the in-a-repo check.
+	- ✅ Code Review 20260819a item 3: a bare repo, or a `.git` directory, passes the in-a-repo check.
 		- The question is asked of a command that answers in text and exits zero either way.
 		- `status` there prints a full state block ending in "working tree clean", which it has no business claiming. `pullcom` prints its whole plan, gets confirmed, then dies in git.
 		- Fixed: one `rev-parse` call answers all three questions in text; a bare repo and the `.git` directory are each refused by name, whatever the command.

-	- ✅ Directive review 20260819 item 4: a token read from a file is never checked against the account it claims.
+	- ✅ Code Review 20260819a item 4: a token read from a file is never checked against the account it claims.
 		- The name comes from the config key, so a stale token file reports the right name and pushes as the wrong one.
 		- That is precisely the mistake the identity block exists to catch.
 With no `gh` installed at all it still names an account.
 		- Fixed: a token from gh's own store still short-circuits; one from a file is probed with the token exported, and the block says either who it really belongs to or that it couldn't be checked.

-	- ✅ Directive review 20260819 item 5: `--any-identity` quietly drops the commit identity and key.
+	- ✅ Code Review 20260819a item 5: `--any-identity` quietly drops the commit identity and key.
 		- Account selection is skipped entirely, but the Account line still names the account as if it had been applied.
 		- Commits get authored by whatever git falls back to.
 The help only mentions the key mismatch, not the authorship.
 		- Fixed: the Account line says the selection was skipped and what that leaves in place.
 Behavior is unchanged - what it did was never the problem.

-	- ✅ Directive review 20260819 item 6: `raw` names an account for a repo you only cloned.
+	- ✅ Code Review 20260819a item 6: `raw` names an account for a repo you only cloned.
 		- The gate accepts the remote-owner guess, so cloning someone else's repo prints "acting as <them>" - untrue, nothing was applied, and it tells a single-account user the feature exists.
 		- Fixed: the same test the identity block uses, so nothing is claimed for a name merely inferred from the remote's owner.

-	- ✅ Directive review 20260819 item 7: `br prune` tries to delete remote branches while offline.
+	- ✅ Code Review 20260819a item 7: `br prune` tries to delete remote branches while offline.
 		- `br merge` holds its remote delete back; prune has no such check.
 		- Each failed push is reported as "already gone", blaming the branch for a network problem, and the summary reads as if it finished.
 		- Fixed: the remote half is skipped while origin is unreachable and says so by name; the local deletes still happen.

-	- ✅ Directive review 20260819 item 8: `release` in a repo with no origin cuts a tag nobody can fetch, silently.
+	- ✅ Code Review 20260819a item 8: `release` in a repo with no origin cuts a tag nobody can fetch, silently.
 		- The offline check never trips, because with no remote there is nothing to find unreachable.
 		- `sync` gets this right and says so; release just ends on "Done."
 		- Fixed: refused up front, naming `repo connect`.
 No tag is cut.

-	- ✅ Directive review 20260819 item 9: the pre-command fetch may refresh a remote nothing else reads.
+	- ✅ Code Review 20260819a item 9: the pre-command fetch may refresh a remote nothing else reads.
 		- With no remote named, git follows the branch's own tracking remote.
 Every existence check afterwards reads origin.
 		- Fixed: the fetch names origin.
 Caught by a repo whose branch tracks a second remote.

-	- ✅ Directive review 20260819 item 10: the ssh-login cache ignores which remote it was asked about.
+	- ✅ Code Review 20260819a item 10: the ssh-login cache ignores which remote it was asked about.
 		- One slot, no key, three different callers.
 Reachable through `repo connect` from outside a repo, where it produces a mismatch warning about an origin that does not exist.
 		- Fixed: keyed by remote URL.
 No dedicated check - reaching it needs three remotes and a stubbed ssh in one run, and the shape is the same one the other caches already use.

-	- ✅ Directive review 20260819 item 11: `br switch` assumes a single remote.
+	- ✅ Code Review 20260819a item 11: `br switch` assumes a single remote.
 		- With two remotes carrying the same branch name git refuses to guess, and the up-front check does not notice because it only ever looks at origin.
 		- Fixed: one helper decides how a branch gets checked out, and the plan prints what the command will run.
 Applies everywhere a remote-only branch can be checked out, not just `br switch`.

-	- ✅ Directive review 20260819 item 16: an unresolvable default branch is re-derived on every ask.
+	- ✅ Code Review 20260819a item 16: an unresolvable default branch is re-derived on every ask.
 		- The two branch lookups are the only cached values in the codebase with no "we already asked" flag, so a repo where the answer is empty repeats the whole five-command ladder each time.
 		- Measured: 38 processes for one `status`, 25 of them the same five commands over and over.
 		- Fixed: every cached answer now pairs a value with a "we already asked" flag, so an empty answer is remembered like any other.
 Came free with the shape work in item 21.

-	- ✅ Directive review 20260819 item 19: the hotfix warning watches a folder that no longer exists.
+	- ✅ Code Review 20260819a item 19: the hotfix warning watches a folder that no longer exists.
 		- It was written when the deliverable was `bin/gitsby`.
 A hotfix to the code that actually ships gets nothing.
 		- Fixed: it watches `src-go/`, named once beside the reason.
 The two suite checks were pointed at the same place.

-	- ✅ Directive review 20260819 item 20: file permissions are never checked, and one directory is created wide open.
+	- ✅ Code Review 20260819a item 20: file permissions are never checked, and one directory is created wide open.
 		- A token file readable by everyone loads without comment. ssh and gh both refuse or warn on that.
 		- The folder holding the per-account identity fragments is created 0777 and relies entirely on umask.
 		- A malformed inherited `GIT_CONFIG_COUNT` is read as zero, which half-overwrites whatever the caller set up.
 That variable is injected by the terminal here, so it is not hypothetical.